 Extensive IaaS and PaaS capabilities at DoD IL5

 Mission owners choosing Azure Government can now access an even broader range of IaaS and Paas capabilities to drive initiatives forward using the 120 Azure Government services now accredited at DoD Impact Level 5 (IL5).
-Some notable services in this latest wave include Azure Sentinel, Windows Virtual Desktop (WVD), Azure Databricks and Azure NetApp Files.
+Some notable services in this latest wave include Azure Sentinel, Windows Virtual Desktop (WVD), Azure Databricks, and Azure NetApp Files.

-To advance a unified data strategy for the mission, Azure Databricks delivers big data analytics and AI with an optimised Apache Spark, combining analytics for all your data with capabilities for collaborative data science.
+To advance a unified data strategy for the mission, Azure Databricks delivers big data analytics and AI with an optimized Apache Spark, combining analytics for all your data with capabilities for collaborative data science.
 Azure NetApp Files makes it easy for enterprise line-of-business (LOB) and storage teams to migrate and run complex, file-based applications with no code change, enabling lift and shift of both Linux and Windows apps to run seamlessly in Azure.

 Navigating CMMC compliance for DoD suppliers

 In December, the DoD announced a phased rollout of CMMC in fiscal years 2021-2025, piloting the implementation of CMMC requirements for Level 3 and below on select acquisitions.
-Because CMMC is designed to reflect an organisation’s level of cybersecurity maturity, Microsoft recommends aiming for a high watermark to meet or exceed the requirements for contract awards.
+Because CMMC is designed to reflect an organization’s level of cybersecurity maturity, Microsoft recommends aiming for a high watermark to meet or exceed the requirements for contract awards.

 To achieve CMMC Level 3 or above, we recommend Azure Government and/or Microsoft 365 Government (GCC High), as these environments are appropriate for initiatives with citizenship or ITAR requirements.
 CMMC Levels 1 and 2 can also be met with Azure commercial or Microsoft 365 Government (GCC).